IBM/FoodTrackerBackend/DeployToCloud.md

    ```

 ## Deploying to IBM Cloud
-There are two main methods to deploying your application to IBM Cloud:
+There are two main methods for deploying your application to IBM Cloud:
 1. Using the IBM Developer Tools CLI
 2. Using the IBM Cloud DevOps pipelines